floverfelt/floverfelt.github.io/_posts/2021-11-02-metro-exodus-review.md

 Artyom doesn't have to separate from his friend(s)?
 Great!
 Does that come at the cost of their happiness?
 Who cares!

-It's an odd system, and I hated feeling like I'd made the "wrong" choice over and over again against such an opaque system.
+It's an odd system, and I hated feeling like I'd made the "wrong" choice over and over again against some inscrutible god.

 ## Final Thoughts